kamilkisiela/apollo-angular/website/docs/recipes/webpack.md

 title: Webpack loader
 ---

 You can load GraphQL queries over `.graphql` files using Webpack.
-The package `graphql-tag` comes with a loader easy to setup and with some benefits:
+The package [`@graphql-tools/webpack-loader`](https://www.npmjs.com/package/@graphql-tools/webpack-loader) comes with a loader easy to setup and with some benefits:

 1. Do not process GraphQL ASTs on client-side
 1. Enable queries to be separated from logic